akiyamer/react_blog/README.md

 # react_blog
-A small react project for finding an internship
+A small react project for finding an internship.